 If you are interested in using this tool, please register here.
-You will receive a confirmation email, instructions on how to access the survey, and a project ID to identify your data.
+We anticipate the tool being ready for use in January 2018, at which time we will contact you with instructions on how to access the survey, and a project ID to identify your data.

 You can access freely the recently updated database of REDD+ projects at: www.reddprojectsdatabase.org ID-RECCO is a project from the Climate Economics Chair (Paris-Dauphine university, France), CIRAD (Montpellier, France) and IFRI (University of Michigan, United States).
 It aims at improving knowledge on REDD+ projects by centralizing data on REDD+ projects, with up to 110 variables per project, and organizing these data in a format adapted to research purposes and global analyses.

 As of September 2016, the ID-RECCO database contains 454 projects (of which 344 have been identified as active, 67 were completed before 2016 and 43 have not been implemented yet or have been discontinued), located in 56 countries.You can consult our map of projects and list of projects.
 Data downloading is available after registration/login.ID-RECCO is a collaborative work tool: all users are invited to contribute to the improvement of data reliability and data availability.
 To report an error, mention a new project or provide additional information on a project, please contact us.